gagan-iitb/Federated_Learning_Tutorial/README.md

 # Acknowledgments

-The content and ideas in this repository are derived in part from the following source:
+The content and ideas for Federated Learning in this repository are derived in part from the following source:

 - **"Privacy and Federated Learning: Principles, Techniques, and Emerging Frontiers"**
   Presented at the AAAI Workshop on Privacy Preserving Artificial Intelligence (PPAI-21).